sxnb/RockyDB/README.md

 ### About

-RockyDB is a in-memory storage engine which allows fast&easy storage of various data structures.
+RockyDB is an in-memory storage engine which allows fast&easy storage of various data structures.
 At the moment, RockyDB can store primitive data types, as well as Lists, Queues and Stacks.

 ### Features